SSENSE/vue-carousel/docs/source/api/index.md

 ### paginationPosition

 The position of pagination dots.
-Possible values are 'top', 'top-overlay', 'bottom-overlay'.
+Possible values are `bottom`, `bottom-overlay`, `top` and `top-overlay`.
+The overlay values place the pagination component over the images.

 * **Type**: `String`
 * **Default**: `bottom`